isaac2math/solarpy/simul_bolasso_bsolar/runtime/README.md

 ### File structure
-> <font size="4.5"> the Python packages and simulation for bolasso and bsolar runtime comparison.
+> <font size="4.5"> the Python packages and simulation for bolasso and bsolar runtime comparison at Section 4 of the paper.

 * #### supporting functions